 Urgent care and walk-in centres

-Local urgent care and walk-in centres provide fast medical treatment and advice for patients with injuries which are urgent but do not require a visit to A&E. They can also be used when you can’t wait for an appointment with your GP.
+Local urgent care and walk-in centres provide fast medical treatment and advice for patients with injuries which are urgent but do not require a visit to the Emergency Department.
+They can also be used when you can’t wait for an appointment with your GP.

 They treat injuries and illnesses such as cuts, sprains and strains, broken bones, minor burns and scalds, minor head and eye injuries, bites and stings.